econ-ark/HARK/README.md

 If you have any comments on the code or documentation, we'd love to hear from you!
 Our email addresses are:

-Chris Carroll: ccarroll@llorracc.org
+* Chris Carroll: ccarroll@llorracc.org
-Matthew White: mnwhite@gmail.com
+* Matthew White: mnwhite@gmail.com
-Nathan Palmer: Nathan.Palmer@ofr.treasury.gov
+* Nathan Palmer: Nathan.Palmer@ofr.treasury.gov
-David Low: David.Low@cfpb.gov
+* David Low: David.Low@cfpb.gov
+* Alexander Kaufman: akaufman10@gmail.com

 GitHub repository:    https://github.com/econ-ark/HARK

 Online documentation: https://econ-ark.github.io/HARK

+User guide: /Documentation/HARKmanual.pdf (in the repository)

 -------------------------------------------------------------------